ziraax/PlanktonFlow/README.md

 ### Inference (Making predictions)

-Use trained models to make predictions on new images:
+Use trained models to make predictions on new images.

 ```bash
 python3 run_inference.py --config configs/inference/your_inference_config.yaml